 Configuration under Windows

-If the TV is connected to the TV output, a TV screen with the designation "connected" should appear
+- If the television is connected to the TV output, a TV screen with the designation "connected" should appear

-Check the presence of a signal from the computer by pressing the "AV" button on the television until it switches on the TV display
+- Check that there is a signal from the computer by pressing the "AV" button on the television until it switches on the TV display

 Why does the image on the TV flicker?